blackjac7/AIDA-Bot-DC/README.md

 ## Description

-AIDA Bot DC is an AI-enhanced Discord bot that can handle text and image commands.
+AI-Enhanced Discord Assistant (AIDA) Bot is an AI-enhanced Discord bot that can handle text and image commands.
 It uses Grok X for generating text responses and Together AI for generating images.

 ## Features